 These important Etsy traffic stats can help you make considerable changes to improve what’s arguably the most important metric of them all, revenue.

 But from now on, stay proactive and monitor your traffic stats.
 You don’t have to sit there with your dashboard always open.
-But once a week, or after launching a new campaign, use the seller dashboard’s data to reflect on your performance and improve it the next time around.
+But once a week, or after launching a new campaign, use the seller dashboard’s data to reflect on your performance and improve it.

 Noticing any big changes in your Etsy traffic stats recently?
 Can you figure out what caused it?
 Share your experience in the comments below!